Neil Davis (cameraman): Death

 After nearly 20 dangerous assignments on the battlefronts, Neil Davis was killed in Bangkok on 9 September 1985, while filming a minor Thai coup attempt that ended after only a few hours.
 Davis and his American soundman Bill Latch were covering an Army radio tower that had been seized.
-A pro-coup tank protected the entrance gate to the tower.
+A tank manned by pro-coup troops protected the entrance gate to the tower.
 Davis set up his camera facing the tank and got ready to deliver his report.
 Without warning, the tank fired a round in their direction.
 Davis and Latch were fatally wounded by shrapnel.
 Davis died instantly, and his camera fell to the ground, still running.
 The last scene his camera recorded was the dying Latch crawling for cover.

 Latch, a former missionary, had reservations working with Davis.
 He feared Davis's recklessness would some day be his undoing, according to a colleague from Voice of America.
 Davis also had his own reservations; always meticulous in the care and maintenance of his equipment, he had privately questioned Latch's ability to meet his standards.
 Davis was a victim of technology which may have contributed to his death.
 He had always worked by himself in dangerous situations, preferring not to make life-and-death decisions for others.
 But for the last six years of his life, he was tethered to a sound man "to shoulder the heavy battery and cassette pack, linked to the nine-kilogram camera by a video cable".